-There are many new technologies in the home automation market.
+There are many new technologies in the smart home automation market.
 The most established system we have which has been around for many years is the home security system.
 Since the advent of fast data connections, home security systems have radically changed.

 PROTECTION FROM OUTSIDE THREATS

-Our home automation systems can do more than prevent the danger of break-ins: they can also keep your home safe from any external dangers and infrastructure-related problems.
+Our smart home automation systems can do more than prevent the danger of break-ins: they can also keep your home safe from any external dangers and infrastructure-related problems.
 We have smart home systems that feature report flooding sensors, power outage detectors, and even report any swings in temperature to you.

 When integrated with our Smart Home OS 3 (Operating System), a smart home security system provides peace of mind and helps your home run like a well-oiled machine.